Trump Proposes U.S. Control Over Gaza, Netanyahu Calls It a “Historic Shift”

 Related post

-Report by “Safarti Tarjuman” International News Desk U.S. President Donald Trump has publicly called on Israel to halt the ongoing corruption…
+Report by “Safarti Tarjuman” International News Desk WASHINGTON — U.S. President Donald Trump said Thursday he will not allow Israel to annex…

 Leave a Reply